jinghuazhao/GWAS-course/I/README.md

 ### Lecture 1

-1. Introduction - background, purpose, workshop outlines
+1. Introduction

+   Self-introductino

+   Workshop outlines
-2. The roadmap to GWAS

-   Background, study designs, implementations
+   The roadmap to GWAS -- Background, study designs, implementations

    [GWAS catalog](http://www.ebi.ac.uk/gwas/)

-3. Linux
+2. Linux

    A rich variety of open-source software is available for system administration, database management, Internet facility and development environment including system-level commands and utilities to enable powerful high-level programming languages such as C/C++/Fortran/Python are readily available.
 R is built on these.

-4. R for reproducible research
+3. R for reproducible research

    A combination of data management, statistical analysis, graphics, programming in a unified environment, it enjoys ever-growing user-base and facilities.